- 1 Top 5 Best 3D Cameras Compared

 Award: Top Pick/Best Overall

-WHY WE LIKE IT: The Fujifilm FinePix Real 3D W3 camera makes use of dual lenses and dual image sensors to create realistic 3D photographs, which is a top-performing design for this type of photography.
-It also features a 3D-enabled display, which is unique for cameras in this category.
+WHY WE LIKE IT: The Fujifilm FinePix Real 3D W3 camera makes use of dual lenses and dual image 3D camera sensors to create realistic 3D photographs, which is a top-performing design for this type of photography.
+It also features a 3D-enabled display to view images in 3D without the need for special glasses, which is unique for cameras in this category.

 The Fujifilm FinePix Real 3D W3 is the successor to the disappointing FinePix W1, and it brings a lot more to the table that’s worth checking out.
 Most 3D cameras still use a single image sensor that simply splits the image and digitally creates the 3D effect.
-The FinePix W3 mimics the way your brain works by combining images with both dual lenses and dual image sensors.
-The end result of the best 360 the most realistic 3D photographs of any of the cameras on our list.
+Some have multiple lenses.
+The FinePix W3 is one of the best 3D stereo cameras as it mimics the way your brain works by combining images with both dual lenses and dual image depth sensors.
+Depth sensing perfectly matches a pair of images from the two lenses at a depth range, and combines then to produce a single image with a natural sense of depth.
+It also features a 3X optical zoom lens.
+The end result of the most realistic and immersive 3D photographs of any of the cameras on our list.
 If you want to compare this with another option, take a look at Theta V, which is a 360 degree camera.
 You can check out the best digital camera to compare features.

 The camera’s display is lenticular, meaning it displays everything in 3D without the need for 3D glasses.
 Other design elements keep the camera protected – like the sliding front panel – but the overall design sometimes makes it easy to block the lenses with your fingers if you’re not careful.
 You can also shoot 2D images and video on the FinePix W3, but the quality isn’t anything to write home about, with only 10 megapixels of resolution.
-It’s pretty clear that this camera was made for 3D and 3D alone.
-This is not what you want if you are looking for the best point shoot camera.
+You can convert them into 3D using the LucidPix 3D photo creator, but for better quality, you will need that extra dimension in your camera, and it’s pretty clear that this camera was made for 3D and 3D alone.
+This is not what you want if you are looking for the best point shoot camera for videography.

 #2 Vuze XR Camera